-At the rates specified in Category B and with an additional debt service and administrative charge of \$23.38 per load.
+(C) CATEGORY C is defined as having strength greater than normal domestic strength wastewater as defined in subsection A.2. of this section.
+The equation for the charge is the same as Category B with an additional debt service and administrative charge of \$24.43 per load.
 It will be assumed that holding tank wastewater had a BOD of 600 mg/L, SS of 1,800 mg/L, TN of 150 mg/L and TP of 30 mg/L septic tank wastewater has a BOD of 5,000 mg/L, SS of 15,000 mg/L, TN of 1000 mg/L and TP of 200 mg/L unless an actual analysis is furnished by the discharger.

 (D) CATEGORY D is defined as leachate from the Vernon County Landfill.
-The equation for the charge is the same as Category B with an additional debt service and administrative charge of \$32.88 per load.
+The equation for the charge is the same as Category B with an additional debt service and administrative charge of \$34.36 per load.
 The BOD and SS concentrations shall be based on the average of weekly lab analysis of the leachate, with a minimum strength of 250 mg/L BOD or 750 mg/L COD whichever is greater, 250 mg/L suspended solids, 40 mg/L total nitrogen, and 7 mg/L total phosphorus.
 This rate is based on leachate delivered to the wastewater treatment facility.
 (Ord.
-07OR002; 16OR003; 16OR008)
+07OR002; Ord.
+12OR005)